-During the year and up to the date of this report, the Remuneration Committee made recommendations to the Board regarding:
+During the year, and up to the date of this report, the Remuneration Committee made recommendations to the Board regarding:

-- basic salary and other benefits of the Executive Directors and other senior employees of the Group; - bonus payable to Executive Directors in respect of the year ended 31 March 2023; - bonus arrangements for Executive Directors and other employees in respect of the year to 31 March 2024; - · policy regarding the provision of equity incentive for Executive Directors and senior management; - awards made under the EMI and unapproved Share option scheme in 2022 and to the date of this report; - remuneration on leaving in respect of John Woollhead and Adrian Crockett; - remuneration of Victoria Balchin who commenced as Chief Financial Officer on 1 October 2022 and the remuneration of Hannah Platt who commenced as Company Secretary on 17 October 2022; and - the appointment of Alvarez & Marsal as Remuneration Consultants.
+- basic salary and other benefits of the Executive Directors and other senior employees of the Group; - bonus payable to Executive Directors in respect of the year ended 31 March 2024; - bonus arrangements for Executive Directors and other employees in respect of the year to 31 March 2025; - policy regarding the provision of equity incentive for Executive Directors and senior management; - awards made under the EMI and unapproved Share option scheme in August 2023 and January 2024; and - the re-appointment of Alvarez & Marsal as Remuneration Consultants.

 The terms of reference of the Remuneration Committee are available on request.
-The Chairman of the Remuneration Committee provided a report to the Board following each meeting of the Remuneration Committee.
+The Chair of the Remuneration Committee provided a report to the Board following each meeting of the Remuneration Committee.

-The attendance of individual Committee members at Remuneration Committee meetings during the year under review are shown in the table below:
+The attendance of individual Committee members at Remuneration Committee meetings during the year under review are shown in the table below.